Mrmaxmeier/BombSquad-Community-Mod-Manager/README.md

 <h2>Installation</h2>

-Put <a href="https://raw.githubusercontent.com/Mrmaxmeier/BombSquad-ModManager-and-Mods/master/mods/modManager.py">modManger.py</a> in your mods folder.
+Put <a href="https://raw.githubusercontent.com/Mrmaxmeier/BombSquad-ModManager-and-Mods/master/installer.py">installer.py</a> in your mods folder.
+This file will download and install the Mod-Manager and its dependencies.
 You can find your mods folder in Settings > Advanced > Show Mods Folder.

 | Platform  | Path       |